darrenjw/logreg/DraftPosts/Part6HMC.md

         else x0
   return next
 ```
-Note that here we are using a M-H kernel specifically for *deterministic* proposals, since there is no non-derminism signalled in the type signature of `prop`.
+Note that here we are using a M-H kernel specifically for *deterministic* proposals, since there is no non-determinism signalled in the type signature of `prop`.
 We can then use this to construct our HMC kernel.
 ```haskell
 hmcKernel :: (StatefulGen g m) =>
   (Vector Double -> Double) -> (Vector Double -> Vector Double) -> Vector Double ->